harness/developer-hub/docs/continuous-error-tracking/get-started/overops-cet-migration.md

     ![Create New Project](./static/cet-create-project-1.png)

-3. Congratulations on creating your very first project.
-Now you may, navigate to the project.
-Next step is to create a monitored service.
+3. Once your project is created, navigate to it to continue the setup.

     ![Select New Project](./static/cet-create-project-2.png)

 ## Add a monitored service

-A Harness Monitored Service is a combination of service and environment.
-Harness monitors the following via a monitored service:

-* Code-level exceptions and errors from the data collected by the Error Tracking Agent.

-The following steps explain how to create a monitored service, and define service and environments for tracking code errors and exceptions:
+A Harness monitored service combines a specific service with an environment to monitor code-level exceptions and errors collected by the Error Tracking Agent.
+Follow these steps to create a monitored service and specify the service and environments for tracking code errors and exceptions:

 1. In your Harness project, navigate to the **Continuous Error Tracking** module, and then select **Monitored Services**.

 2. Select **+ Create Monitored Service**.

    The Create New Monitored Service page appears.

    ![Navigate to Monitored Services](./static/setup-monitored-service-0.png)

 3. Select a service.
-A Service represents your microservices and other workloads.
-To add a new service:
+A Service represents your microservices or other workloads.
+To add a new service do the following:

     1. Select **+ New Service**.
         ![Add New Service](./static/setup-monitored-service-1.png)

     2. In the New Service dialog, enter a **name** for the service, optional **tag**, and optional **description**, and then select **Save**.
         ![Select Service Name](./static/setup-monitored-service-2.png)

 4. Select an environment where the Harness Service is deployed (QA, prod, and so on).
 To create a new environment:

     1. Select **+ New Environment**.
         ![Select New Environment](./static/setup-monitored-service-3.png)
     2. In the Create Environment dialog, enter a name for the new environment, select an environment type such as production or pre-production, and then select **Save**.